michael-collins/creative-research-book/projects/ritual/deliver_ritual_project_document.md

 1. **Title page**
    1. Title of project
-   2. Subtitle \(type of media - eg. "An animated film" or "Web Application"\)
+   2. Your name
-   3. Your name
+   3. Course name
    4. Semester and year \(ie. FALL 2019\)
-   5. Instructor name
+   5. Instructor: _Instructor name_
 2. **Table of contents**
 3. **Project overview**
    * Describe what your project is, what it's about, how you approached it, and what the outcomes were.